-Each Review Panel is composed of 2 SIEC members, who will act as Chairs, plus 10 appointed external Reviewers, with the relevant expertise.
+Each Review Panel is composed of two (2) SIEC members, who will act as Chairs, plus 10 appointed external Reviewers, with the relevant expertise.

-Below is a scheme describing the evaluation steps and timeline.
+Below is a scheme describing the evaluation steps and the indicative timeline for the process.

 There are four application categories that are evaluated and ranked separately: